-Nicolet Law Office, S.C., can usually arrange for the cost of a Chapter 128 to be limited to a one-time flat fee.
-Payment plans can be arranged if necessary.
+At Nicolet Law Office, we understand many of the challenges that Wisconsin residents face, and we’re here to help.
+We can usually limit the cost of a Chapter 128 proceeding to a one-time, flat fee.
+Payment plans are available if necessary.

-In many ways, a Chapter 128 proceeding is similar to a Chapter 13 bankruptcy; both protect you from creditors and both allow for debts to be repaid.
-However, there are also many differences between the two, with Chapter 128 being cheaper and offering more flexibility and ease of filing.
-Bankruptcy generally requires a debtor to submit to credit counseling, pass a means test, and itemize certain personal property and finances, while a Chapter 128 proceeding does not.
+A Chapter 128 proceeding is similar to a Chapter 13 bankruptcy in that both can protect you from creditors and allow you the opportunity to repay your debts.
+However, Chapter 128 is often cheaper, more flexible, and easier to file than a Chapter 13 bankruptcy.
+And while bankruptcy generally requires a debtor to submit to credit counseling, pass a means test, and itemize personal property and finances, a Chapter 128 proceeding does not.